Evolution of a Sunset

 Sunrises and sunsets are guaranteed to happen each day, and yet they’re never the same.
 Somedays they are a “dud”, and somedays they knock your socks off.
 Is it possible to know beforehand how colorful the sunrise or sunset will be?

 Yes, by knowing what conditions to look for, you can do pretty well in predicting how colorful things will be.

-On this photographic journey, I present conditions that favor stunning sunsets along with some images from the other evening outside of Santa Fe.
+Continuing on my earlier discussion on the artistic light of New Mexico, I present conditions that favor stunning sunsets along with some images from the other evening outside of Santa Fe.

 Will it be a good sunset?
 Some clouds were forming and there was still a gap, albeit a shrinking one, on the western horizon for sunlight to sneak underneath the clouds.
 At this point, I was not too excited about the sunset potential due to the clouds on the western horizon.
 One of the most important things to look for are clouds that can be underlit at sunrise or sunset.

 About an hour before sunset keep an eye out for:

 - Are there any clouds in the sky?
 Think of the clouds as the painter’s canvas on which the sun will paint warm colors.

 - Clear skies are usually boring at sunset.
 Ideally you want some clouds.